 Psychologist, Clinical Registrar

-Nicole holds a Bachelor of Psychology (First-Class Honours) and a Master of Clinical Psychology, and is currently completing her Doctor of Philosophy (PhD) in Psychology and her Clinical Psychology endorsement.
+Nicole holds First-Class Honours in Psychology and a Master of Clinical Psychology, and is currently completing her PhD and Clinical Psychology endorsement.

 Michael Bennetts